philipjlin/BioInteractions/readme.md

 ## Description
 Simulation of the behavior of a group of biological specimens in a closed environment.
-Slime Molds are the organisms modeled, and their behavior is influenced by the organisms they come into proximity with, as they will aggregate toward areas with high concentration of chemicals that each individual releases.
+In this example, slime molds are the organisms modeled, and their behavior is influenced by the organisms they come into proximity with, as they will aggregate toward areas with high concentration of chemicals that each individual releases.

 The simulation is implemented using an MVC pattern, and the system operates using a pool of concurrent threads to execute the movement patterns of each individual specimen in the sample.